Guaranteed departures for 6 or more people! Please inquire today to begin the booking process.

 We wake early and spend our day exploring more of Gibara and its inviting bay.
 There’s some dispute over where Christopher Columbus first landed.
 Gibara, specifically the Silla de Gibara rising, is believed to have been first seen by Christopher Columbus in 1492; meanwhile, Holguín claims he first landed at Cayo Bariay, and both lay claim to Columbus’ proclamation of it being “the most beautiful land human eyes have ever seen.”
 Decide for yourself as you explore Gibara today!

-We then meet with Señor Jose for a stimulating People-to-People opportunity.
+We meet with Señor Jose for a stimulating Support for the Cuban People exchange.
 Jose is a host of local radio and TV show as well as a master of several languages including English, French, Portuguese, and Russian.
 He gives us a tour of the town, bringing to life its once-vibrant history as a cultural and trade center as well as its still-vital annual hosting of the international film festival, the Festival Internacional de Cine Pobre.
 We visit the Iglesia de San Fulqencia and discuss the history and current status of religion in Cuba.
+We also visit the local Museum of Natural History and a few other interesting sites in the town.

-Visit Cuba’s Highest Waterfall and Pinares de Mayarí
+Visit Cuba’s Highest Waterfall and Town of Mayarí

 Once we reach the town of Mayarí, we head south into the mountains to the Parque Nacional la Mensura and then on to a forested area of Caribbean pines known as the Pinares de Mayarí.
 It’s a lofty region settled neatly over the cloud line and the entire region is perfumed with crisp pine.

-Our first stop in the mountains is the Gran Salto del Guayabo, the highest waterfall in Cuba at over 100m in height.
-Hike through the lush tropical forest where orchids grow and Cuban parrots nest until we reach the waterfall.
-Then, play in the water and watch as water cascades down the rock face in frothing streams until it meets the waiting pool below.
+Our destination is the Gran Salto del Guayabo, the second highest waterfall in Cuba at over 100m in height.
+With our local Park guide, we enjoy a quality experience as we hike through the lush tropical forest where orchids grow and Cuban’s national bird, the Cuban Trogan, may be seen.
+We enjoy a fine panoramic view of the falls and mountains from the top of the highest falls.
+Then we walk to the top of the other falls to play in the water and watch as water cascades down the rock face in frothing streams until it meets the waiting pool below.

-Today we leave the mountains on a road with spectacular views to the plains and coast below.
-It’s about a two hour drive to one of Cuba’s more idiosyncratic spots as we travel to Cayo Saetía.
-On the way we stop for some time to explore the small town of Mayeri and visit with local merchants.
-Then, a bit further to the east, is Cayo Saetía, an island located in Cuba’s largest bay, Bahía de Nipe.
+We drive a bit over an hour to one of Cuba’s more idiosyncratic spots, Cayo Saetía, an island located in Cuba’s largest bay, Bahía de Nipe.
 In the ‘70s and ‘80s, Cayo Saetía was a favorite haunt for communist apparatchiks looking for the thrill of some large wild game hunting a la Hemingway himself.
 Fidel and Raul both stayed here.
 Now, the animals are protected in the wildlife park rather than vulnerable to passing bullets.
-That being said, Cayo Saetía is the closest to an African Safari Cubans get on the island with its 19 species of exotic, introduced animals including zebras, camels, antelopes, ostriches, buffalo, wild boar, bulls, and peacocks.
+That being said, Cayo Saetía is the closest to an African Safari Cubans get on the island with its 19 species of exotic, introduced animals including zebras, camels, antelopes, ostriches, wild boar, water buffalo and peacocks.

-Today is a day of beaches, snorkeling and kayaking.
+We return to the island of Cayo Saetía for a day of beaches, snorkeling and kayaking.
 With our local guides who help us better understand the history of this place as well as the underwater marvels, we have a relaxed day.
 Here we find some of the most sublime coastal scenery in all of Cuba.
 The white sand beaches and secluded coves lend a Caribbean air to the otherwise African ambience.
 We take to the kayaks and glide along the azure waters enveloping unique beaches and interesting rock formations.
-We also have the opportunity for a clearer look at the underwater worlds surrounding the small island while we snorkel in the warm waters.
+We also have the opportunity for a clearer look at the underwater world surrounding the small island while we snorkel in the warm waters.

-We offer two versions of Part II, alternating between trips.
-Both are 6-day/5-night adventures.
-We call one of these Cuba’s Wild East, as our focus is on hiking and exploring Alexander Humboldt National Park as well as the town of Baracoa.
+We offer Cuba’s Wild East, and our focus is on hiking and exploring Alexander Humboldt National Park as well as the town of Baracoa.
 This itinerary follows the perimeter of the island, circling back to two nights in Santiago de Cuba.
 Our other option is the Origins of the Revolution, and visits the Castro’s birthplace and the mountains of the Sierra Maestra where the Revolution took hold.
 This trip also includes time in Santiago de Cuba.
-Both end in Holguin and both offer an extension to Havana if desired.

 Dates & Rates